kumpan/unikorn/content/web/2023-12-05-data-collection.md

 ---
 ## Common Challenges

 Many companies struggle to collect relevant data efficiently.
 Common challenges include complex web structures, difficulties in tracking specific interactions, or handling large volumes of data.
-These obstacles can, if not carefully monitored, create misleading data , which in turn negatively affects business decisions.
+These obstacles can, if not carefully monitored, create misleading data, which in turn negatively affects business decisions.

 ## Our Process